DanRohde/blender-stuff/WFC 3D Generator/README.md

     Advantage: easy to define, Disadvantage: difficult to expand
   * Connector Constraints: define a connector name for any direction that match with the connector name of possible neighbors with the same connector name in the opposite direction;
     Advantage: building blocks are easily expandable, Disadvantage: not always easy to define
+* Fixed Position Constraint:
+  * This allows you to set a fixed starting position within the grid in order to achieve a more predictable result.
 * Grid and Region Constraints:
   * Allows you to specify where an object may be located within the grid.
 * Probability Constraints: